What is a 4xx status code?

 401 Unauthorised

-You may encounter this error when the credentials that the client is sending are not valid or authenticated.
-The common reasons can be those of “400 error”.
-Also, it can be a result of an incorrect username or password.
+You may run into this error if the login information you're providing isn't right or verified.
+The common reasons can be those of 400 errors.
+It can also be a result of an incorrect username or password.

 You can have the following messages: